Zezima-sudo/nextJsSPA/posts/story-squad.md

 ---
-title: 'Story Squad: A children's app that gamifies reading/writing in the age of remote learning'
+title: "Story Squad: A children's app that gamifies reading/writing in the age of remote learning"
 date: '2021-01-07'
 ---